Arunagirinathar (film): Production

 Arunagirinathar is based on the life of the poet of the same name who created Thirupugazh.
 This is the third film to be produced on this theme.
 B. S. Moorthy produced the film for Baba Art Productions.
 The script was written by Sakthi T. K. Krishnasamy.

 Soundtrack

 The music was composed by G. Ramanathan and T. R. Pappa.
 The lyrics were by T. K. Krishnasamy.
 During production, Pappa completed the score after Ramanathan fell ill.
 The tune "Muthai Tharu" was composed by Pappa; before the recording, he called the religious preacher Kirupanandha Variyar, who explained its meaning.
 T. M. Soundararajan rehearsed for an entire day before he recorded it.
 The song is set in Shanmukhapriya raga.
+The song Nilavo Aval Irulo was a fully adapted tune originally composed by Salil Chowdhury for the Hindi film Maya (1961) sang by Mohammed Rafi and Lata Mangeshkar.